lostmygithubaccount/dasky/README.md

 **Important**: Enabling SSH access is optional and not recommended for the example, despite the misleading screenshot below.

+**Important**: With default subscription quotas, you will not be able to run the notebook as-is.
+Check your subscription's quota in the region and calculate the maximum size cluster you can use.
+The default cluster created in this notebook is about the minimum needed to work with the data very quickly, but smaller clusters will work.
+Do not persist the dataframe on smaller clusters, this will harm performance.

 ![Compute instance creation](media/instance-create.png)

 ## Launch JupyterLab or Jupyter